gokcelb/insider-one-task/README.md

 #### 2. Kafka publish: synchronous vs. fire-and-forget

-**Optimization:** I'm synchronously pushing events to the Kafka/Redpanda topic — the handler waits for the broker to acknowledge the write before returning `202 Accepted`.
+**Optimization:** I'm using a message broker Redpanda to take the load off the application layer and prevent congestions.
+I'm synchronously pushing events to the Kafka/Redpanda topic, which means the handler waits for the broker to acknowledge the write before returning `202 Accepted`.
 This way, accepted events are durable and won't be silently dropped if the ClickHouse consumer restarts.

 **Trade-off:** Waiting for the broker acknowledgement is slower than fire-and-forget.
-But my load test results show it's still fast enough (average **~15.9 ms**, p95 **~40 ms**), so **R2** is satisfied in practice.
+But my load test results show it's still fast enough (average **~15 ms**, p95 **40-50 ms**), so **R2** is satisfied in practice.
 The better choice here really depends on the durability requirements.
 If losing some events under extreme load is acceptable, fire-and-forget would be faster.

 #### Ingestion flow: API → Kafka → ClickHouse (async batch)